MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 ## Consumption analysis

 Use the consumption analysis visual to analyze your capacity's load.
-The visual displays [usage](#utilization), [throttling](#throttling) and [overages](#overages) for the selected capacity.
+The visual displays [utilization](#utilization), [throttling](#throttling) and [overages](#overages) for the selected capacity.
 Use the tabs at the top of the visual to toggle how the visual is displayed.

-You can’t compare the information in the interactive delay and interactive rejection visuals, with the information in the background rejection visual.
-100% overload in the interactive delay and interactive rejection visuals, doesn’t necessarily equate to $1 \over 6$ of an hour in the throttling visuals.
+You can’t compare the information in the interactive delay and interactive rejection visuals, with the information in the background rejection visual because they're based on different time windows.
+The interactive delay and interactive rejection visuals are based on a 10 minute and 60 minute time window, while the background rejection visual is based on a 24 hour time window.

+When a capacity is using more than 100% of its capacity, it's considered to be overloaded and will start to throttle.
+Throttling will continue until the capacity usage is lower than 100%.
+The time it takes for the capacity usage to get back to 100% depends on whether background rejection, interactive rejection or interactive delays are the cause of your capacity over use.

-* **Background rejection** - High percent throttling numbers indicate you’ve overused your daily capacity resources.
+* **Background rejection** - High percent throttling numbers indicate you’ve overused your daily (24 hour) capacity resources.
 When your background rejection is higher than 100%, all requests are rejected.
 Rejection will stop once your capacity usage is lower than 100%.
-For example, a background rejection of 250% means that you’ve used 2.5 the amount of your daily capacity resources.
-To reduce your future consumption to less than a day (under 100%), you’ll need to wait for 1.5 days or 36 hours.
+For example, a background rejection of 250% means that you’ve used 2.5 the amount of your daily capacity resources for your SKU level.

-* **Interactive delay and interactive rejection** - These visuals don’t include future capacity smoothing.
-When you look at these visuals, you only see what’s affecting your capacity at a specific timepoint.
-For example, a 250% interactive delay means that Fabric is attempting to fit 25 minutes of consumption into the next 10 minutes.
-However, you might have background smoothed consumption in future timepoints.
+* **Interactive delay and interactive rejection** - When you look at these visuals, you only see what’s affecting your capacity at a specific timepoint.
+These visuals don’t include future capacity smoothing.
+However, background smoothed consumption could lower the amount of usage available for interactive requests in future timepoints.

+    * *Interactive delay example* - A 250% interactive delay means that Fabric is attempting to fit 25 minutes of consumption into the next 10 minutes.

+    * *Interactive rejection example* - A 250% interactive rejection means that Fabric is attempting to fit 2.5 hours of consumption into the next 60 minutes.

+When your usage is 250%, you’ll need to wait until the capacity lowers future usage to below 100%.
+The time this takes depends on whether background rejection, interactive rejection or interactive delays are the cause of your capacity over use.

+* **Background rejection** - All requests are rejected and it'll takes 1.5 days or 36 hours for the capacity usage to get to 100%.

+* **Interactive rejection** - At least 1.5 hours which is 1.5 x the 60 minute smoothing window, for the capacity usage to get to 100%.

+* **Interactive delays** - At least 15 minutes, which is 1.5 x the 10 minute throttling window.

+Interactive rejection and interactive delay could take longer than 1.5 times the window duration to stop getting throttled.
+New requests could be adding more carry forward usage to the capacity making the time it takes for the capacity usage to get to 100% longer than the 60 minute or 10 minute time windows.

 ### Utilization